 At a time when the country is seeing crises - political, social and moral, the role of the media is rising in perception as never before.
 But how much does 'prime time' in the era of 24 hour news coverage actually impact policy?
 This monograph unpacks the perceived influence of the media in specific foreign policy episodes and argues that while it has introduced accountability and real-time responses to issues, it still has not been able to establish long term policy impact.

 Fifty years since the 1962 war, India and China have moved on to become world powers with engagement and competition characterizing their relationship in keeping with the rules of realpolitik.
+Both sides argue that the past has been forgotten, yet the border dispute remains unresolved.
+Despite the rapprochement and robust economic engagement undertaken, the relationship has a constant undercurrent of tension and is often described as fragile.

 The raging controversy on social media regulation post the violence in Assam has left the government in a losing perception battle.
 It is time to engage with the new media and exploit its potential to communicate strategically and not shoot the messenger